juglab/cryoCARE_T2T/README.md

 1. Change direcotry into the cloned repository:</br>
 `$ cd cryoCARE_T2T`
 2. Run the Singularity build:</br>
-`$ sudo singularity build cryoCARE.simg cryoCARE.Singularity`
+`$ sudo singularity build cryoCARE_v0.1.1.simg cryoCARE.Singularity`

-If you don't have sudo rights you can also download the built Singularity container from [here](https://cloud.mpi-cbg.de/index.php/s/yqHmKmPnPRQqk5z).
+If you don't have sudo rights you can also download the built Singularity container from [here](https://cloud.mpi-cbg.de/index.php/s/Fu9RzDzbSxdXSZR/download).

 #### MotionCor2
 Due to licensing we can not ship MotionCor2 directly with the singularity container.
 You have to download `MotionCor2 v1.3.0 CUDA-10.1` from [here](https://msg.ucsf.edu/software) and place it in `cryoCARE_T2T/example`.